jlov7/TerraRisk-Agent/README.md

 - **Produce auditable, signed outputs** with complete provenance tracking
 - **Enforce policies and governance** at every step through Open Policy Agent (OPA)

+## About This Project

+**This is a personal R&D project**—a passion-driven exploration of responsible AI agent development.
+Born from a genuine curiosity about how AI agents can be built with transparency, accountability, and trust at their core, this work represents ongoing learning and experimentation.

+**Important clarifications:**
+- This is **not a commercial product** or business venture
+- This is **not being developed into a product** or commercial offering
+- This is a **research platform** and **reference implementation** for exploring AI governance patterns
+- Use it as a learning resource, extend it for your own R&D, or treat it as a technical demonstration

+**Purpose:** To explore and demonstrate how modern AI agent frameworks can be built with provenance tracking, policy enforcement, and governance mechanisms that enable trustworthy AI systems.

 ## Why This Matters Today

 ### The AI Agent Revolution